rcarriga/dotfiles/README.md

 ## Zsh

 Using oh-my-zsh just for config settings.
-All plugins managed by zplug.
+Plugins managed by zplug.
 If you like a more featureful shell then would recommend using spaceship theme.
 However I found this caused slight delay between commands so using the pure theme for buttery smooth performance.